Chau Sik-nin: Biography

 In business, he was chairman and director of numerous public companies, including the Dairy Farm.
-He founded the Hong Kong Chinese Bank and became the first chairman.
+He founded the Hongkong Chinese Bank and became the first chairman.
 He served as the chairman of the Working Party on the formation of the Federation of Hong Kong Industries in 1960 and was the first chairman of the Federation from 1961 to 1966.
 He was also founding chairman the Hong Kong Management Association from 1960 and 1969, as well as honorary president of a number of unions or associations of manufacturers.
 He was appointed the first chairman of the Hong Kong Trade Development Council when it was first established in 1966.
 In 1967, he established the Sir Sik-nin Chau Foundation for Industrial Development to support the promotion of industrial quality standards, industrial research and surveys and technical education.

 Chau served as chairman on some community institutions such as the Hong Kong Settlers Housing Corporation, a builder of low-cost residential cottages and flats, the Hong Kong Model Housing Society, as well as services at the Hong Kong Anti-Tuberculosis Association, the Ruttonjee Sanatorium, and the Grantham Hospital.
 Chau was the first Chinese steward of the Hong Kong Jockey Club in 1935 and was elected as member of the Board of Stewards in November 1946.

 Chau died in Hong Kong Sanatorium and Hospital on 30 November 1985 at the age of 83.
 His cousin Sir Tsun-nin Chau was also member of the Executive and Legislative Councils.
 His son Chau Kai-bong was a famous socialite in Hong Kong.